MSP: A Multi-step Screening Procedure for Sparse Recovery: Introduction

 \section{Introduction}

-Model selection is at the center of high-dimensional statistical learning.
-During the last few years, a great deal of attention has been focused on the penalized $l_2$-regularization methods.
-For example, Lasso \citep{tibshirani1996lasso} is a successful idea that can simultaneously perform model selection and parameter estimation.
-It generates sparse models by regularizing with $l_1$ penalty and has been shown to be effective in high-dimensional data.
-Several researchers work on the improvement of Lasso and its applications, offering some theoretical guarantees, and with widespread application; see, i.e. \citet{bickel2009simultaneous,efron2004lars,efron2007discussion, meinshausen2006high,yuan2007model,yyh(lasso),zhao2006lasso,zou2006adaptive, zou2005elastic}.
+Sparse recovery is of paramount interest in high-dimensional statistical problems where many predictors are available yet the regression function is well approximated by a few relevant covariates.
+A seminal contribution to this endeavor, the Lasso \citep{tibshirani1996lasso} simultaneously performs model selection and parameter estimation through regularization with a convex penalty.
+Now widely used for sparse recovery in practice, further extensions of the Lasso have enhanced its applicability and offered some theoretical guarantees, for example, see \citet{efron2004lars,friedman2010regularization,meinshausen2006high,zhao2006lasso,zou2006adaptive,fan2010selective,hastie2015statistical,buhlmann2011statistics}.

-Since convex regularization methods like Lasso gives biased estimation, the concave penalization such as the SCAD \citep{fan2001variable} and the MCP \citep{zhang2010mcp} are proposed to correct the bias.
-Multi-step method has been widely studied in the literature too.
-For example, \citep{zhangtong2010,zhang2013multi} proposed the Capped$-l_1$ regularization, where the solution is given by a multi-step convex relaxation scheme, and it is shown to obtain the correct feature set after a certain number of iterations. \citep{zou2008one} proposed a new unified algorithm based on the local linear approximation (LLA) for maximizing the penalized likelihood.
-But they only presented a one-step low-dimensional asymptotic analysis. \citep{fan2014strong} provided a unified theory to show how to obtain the oracle solution via the LLA.
-The theoretical properties of LLA highly rely on the initial parameters. \citep{buhlmann2008discussion} proposed a method called multi-step Adaptive lasso (MSA-lasso) on the simulated model and real data set.
-MSA-lasso re-estimates the coefficients each iteration and updates the adaptive weights until they convergence, which may leads to high execution time to get the solution.
-Also, there are so many two-step methods, like Adaptive lasso \citep{zou2006adaptive}, OLS post lasso \citep{belloni2013least}, etc.
+Although convex regularization methods such as the Lasso are computationally attractive and enjoy great performance in prediction, they also lead to biased estimates and require rather restrictive conditions on the design matrix to obtain model selection consistency.
+Nonconvex penalization procedures such as SCAD \citep{fan2001variable}, MCP \citep{zhang2010mcp} and the Spike-and-Slab Lasso (SSL) \citep{rovckova2018spike} have been proposed to lessen the bias.
+Multi-step methods do this too, including \citet{zhangtong2010} who proposed the Capped$-l_1$ regularization, leading to a multi-step convex relaxation scheme which is shown to obtain the correct feature set after a certain number of iterations. \citet{zou2008one} proposed a unified algorithm based on the local linear approximation (LLA) for maximizing the penalized likelihood, presenting a one-step low-dimensional asymptotic analysis for justification. \citet{fan2014strong} provided a unified theory to show how to obtain the oracle solution via LLA.
+The theoretical properties of LLA highly rely on the initial estimates. \citet{buhlmann2008discussion} proposed a method called multi-step adaptive lasso (MSA-Lasso), which updates the adaptive weights and re-estimates {\it the entire set of regression coefficients} at each iteration until convergence. \citet{huang2012concave} showed that, under certain conditions, the multi-step framework can improve the solution quality.
+Further work focusing on multi-step methods includes \citet{liu2016concave,wang2013concave,zhang2012concave}.